LarsLott/LarsLott.github.io/_pages/cv.md

 Education
 ------
-* PhD in Political Science, Heidelberg University, 2021 (expected)
+* PhD in Political Science, Heidelberg University, 2021, summa cum laude
 * M.A. in Political Science, Heidelberg University, 2017
 * B.A. in Political Science, Heidelberg University, 2015